Perception Emotion and The Reality of Snow

 I was done anyway.
 My laughably small hourly wage coupled with an hour commute each way was barely keeping the lights on.
 I did it to ski Telluride and Bear Creek.
 That was over.
 Fuck it.

 Our GM gave us four days paid and informed us that it was mandatory to use out our PTO and we’ll talk to you in two weeks.
 Mighty white of him and his overpaid executive staff.
 I won’t be back.

 I’ve been chasing the sun around Red Mountain Pass on my days off during our abbreviated ski season.
 After January, the snowfall here had tapered off to light dumps and mostly warmer and calm weather.
 The snowpack on the north/northeast and west aspects had remained fairly deep and strong, allowing for mainly low to moderate avi danger for the last couple months at all elevations.
 Not good for the drought and deep pow skiing.
-It made for prime conditions to explore into the high realms of Bear pass and surrounding zones at Red Mountain Pass.
+It made for prime conditions to explore into the high realms of Black Bear pass and surrounding zones at Red Mountain Pass.